ni/niveristand-custom-device-handbook/docs/express/XML_Definition_Schema.md

 ### `<Section>`, `<Channel>`, and `<Waveform>` type definitions

 These elements define reusable child-node *types*.
-A device (or a section) references them by `TypeName` in its `DefaultXNodes`/`DynamicXNodes` lists.
+A Custom Device (or a section) references them by `TypeName` in its `DefaultXNodes`/`DynamicXNodes` lists.
 The same type can be referenced from multiple places.

 #### `<Section>`